The article that follows consists of personal opinion and is not necessarily the opinion of Cortes Radio, its board, employees or volunteers.

 “The allegations are against Noba as an elected individual accepting funds from her constituents without disclosing them.
 No reverence [reference] was ever made that these people were trying to bribe her … if we thought this was bribery we would have brought charges against the constituents.
 We did not, nor do we intend to,” Jeffery wrote on the Cortes Radio Facebook Page.

-Bertha Jeffery is the anonymous petitioner mentioned in 5:30 – 5:48 of the podcast of the podcast above, which was broadcast over Cortes radio on January 23, 2019.
+Bertha Jeffery is the anonymous petitioner mentioned in 5:30 – 5:48 of the podcast above.
 Jeffery was in Victoria when she returned my phone call.
 She declined the opportunity to be interviewed and added that she doubted that any of the other petitioners want to be interviewed.
-Jeffries said they had been receiving a lot of flack since the Campbell River Mirror broke this story, naming all of the petitioners, on January 7, 2019.
+Jeffery said they had been receiving a lot of flack since the Campbell River Mirror broke this story, naming all of the petitioners, on January 7, 2019.

 Bernie’s Cabin Fire Rebuild

 Anderson’s neighbour and land-partner Lovena Harvey set up the GoFundMe campaign called “Bernie’s Cabin Fire Rebuild” on March 13, 2018.
 Twenty-eight people, many of which were Cortes residents, subsequently donated $3,700.
 Almost all of these were made “11 months ago” or “12 months ago,” which is about March or April, 2018.
 Another Cortes donation, for $25, was made “9 months ago” (about June, 2018).
 The donations from Cortes residents are of amounts between $20 and $150.
-The largest donation from a named individual is $100.
+The largest donation from someone named in the suit is is $100.

-The petitioners claim that Noba Anderson, who is her father’s legal guardian, was in a conflict of interest when she accepted those funds and used them to built an addition onto her home for him.
+The petitioners claim that Noba Anderson was in a conflict of interest when she used the funds to built an addition onto her home for her father to live in.

 “What The Lawsuit Is About,” Or Not?